coventry/troncle/README.md

 away by letting you use emacs to point at the forms you want to wrap and then doing the wrapping for you automatically during compilation.

-This is a very rough first cut, which I've published mostly because I'm hoping to talk to people at the Clojure Conj about what directions to take it in.
+This release is a very rough first cut, which I've published mostly because I'm hoping to talk to people at the Clojure Conj about what directions to take it in.
 If this seems like an interesting project to you, please take a look at the [roadmap](#roadmap) and let me know what you think.
 (Whether you're at the Conj or not, of course.)
 If it seems useless or otherwise misguided, please also let me know what you think. :-) All feedback is welcome.

 ## Usage